 <Unchanged parts are omitted>

 For the first HARQ-ACK reporting mode, the UE generates HARQ-ACK information with ACK value when a UE correctly decodes a transport block; otherwise, the UE generates HARQ-ACK information with NACK value, as described in clauses 9 and 9.1 through 9.3.
-The UE determines a PUCCH or a PUSCH to provide the HARQ-ACK information as described in clause 9.2.
+The UE determines a PUCCH from pucch-ConfigMulticast1/pucch-ConfigurationListMulticast1, if provided; otherwise from pucch-Config/pucch-ConfigurationList, or a PUSCH to provide the HARQ-ACK information as described in clause 9.2.

 For the second HARQ-ACK reporting mode, the UE does not transmit a PUCCH that would include only HARQ-ACK information with ACK values.
 The second HARQ-ACK reporting mode is not applicable for the first SPS PDSCH reception after activation of SPS PDSCH receptions for a SPS configuration.